Man jailed for minimum of 24 years for murdering woman in Stroud

 Her body lay undiscovered until November 4, when police forced entry to the property following concerns for her welfare.

-Six days later drug-user Rankin confessed to a friend that he was responsible for Ms Potter’s death.
+Six days later, drug-user Rankin confessed to friend Joshua Tucker-Bradshaw that he was responsible for Ms Potter’s death.

 Rankin, who took cocaine, heroin and cannabis, was arrested and later pleaded guilty to a charge of murder.